SimonDermont/ZD_Testumgebung/README.md

 # ZD_Testumgebung
 Testing and learning

-App to define, calculate and display movement of servo motor
+App to define, calculate and display movement, velocity and acceleration over time